-Community activities seek to address groups of people that may come to co-exist at a particular moment in time coincidentally as their members choose to participate in a particular activity of Kipos.
+Community activities seek to address groups of people that may come to co-exist coincidentally at a particular moment in time, as they choose to participate in a particular activity of Kipos.
 Other times they may pre-exist as a community or group, whose members not only belong to it on a symbolic level (as people for instance who are interested in the same topic or share a common sense of identity), but also share daily practices and are interrelated.

-Almost each community activity organised by Kipos, regardless of the type of community (symbolic or actual), includes the notions of nature and nature, the two of them being regarded as integral components of the soul, but also everyday life.
+Almost each community activity offered by Kipos, regardless of what kind of community (symbolic or actual), includes art and nature, both approached as integral components of the soul, but also everyday life.

 Self-awareness walks invite nature within the personal/ collective process.
 As we walk, we are observing the space around us, the plants or the river, the path or the cave – being constantly drawn into dialogue, this dialogue becoming an inextricable part of our expanding consciousness.
 Movement as well belongs into this same “know thyself” process.
 Our aim is not necessarily to reach a certain place or point – to move from a to b – but rather to expand our skills in order to achieve a symbolic or an actual repositioning.
-So, we walk for as long at the path would have us or for as long as we wish to wonder for each moment in time and space.
+So, we walk for as long at the path would have us or for as long as we wish to wander.

-In a world, that increasingly promotes the idea, and practice too, of a mediated life where everything is being provided and readjusted from without, we are focusing on practices and traditions calling us to experience ourselves in nature or ourselves as nature.
-Wild nature, of course, is not only to be discovered in the more-than-human world, but also in the urbanised one.
+In a world increasingly promoting the idea -and practice too- of a mediated life, where everything is being provided and readjusted from without, we are focusing on practices and traditions calling us to experience ourselves in nature or ourselves as nature.
+Wild nature, of course, is not only to be discovered in the more-than-human world, but also in the urban one.
 In villages and cities, as well as in forests and shores, our wild cousins live their lives the best way they can.
 And we are invited to do the same, only this time in connection to all different forms of life around us.
-In a way, notions such as rewilding do not only form a specific type of scientific intervention, but also a wider state of mind.
+In a way, the notion of rewilding does not only form a specific type of scientific intervention, but also a wider state of mind.

 Hope, according to Macy, does not constitute a passive state of consciousness, but rather a daily practice in a world where everything is intertwined and mutually co-dependent.

-Participation in seminars and activities on active hope can either take place through physical presence or through the Internet – as appropriate.
+Participation in seminars and activities on active hope can either take place in person or online.
 The practice of active hope consists of four stages:

 - gratitude,